 As whisky is becoming increasingly popular, bars and retailers around the world are all snatching casks at a rate faster than ever before to ensure their reputation and status in the industry and to satisfy their customers’ demand for new and interesting private bottlings.
 Individual cask owners can also often sell their cask to these parties through the help of brokers.
 They can also buy by simply making an inquiry to the right party.

 In the past, auction houses would only carry bottles.
 As cask trading between individuals became more and more mature, all major whisky auctions, be it online or physical, now include casks as one of their major categories.

 Auctions provide a convenient way for anyone to participate in cask trading.
 Most professional auction houses provide great service and due diligence.
 However, they tend to lack cask management service, meaning that you will most likely have to arrange your own storage and insurance for the cask.

 Lower value casks tend to perform well in online auctions, while higher value casks tend to be more popular in traditional auction houses.
 Auction houses charge both the buyer and seller a commission ranging from 10 to 25%.

-4. Cask ownership programmes
+4. Cask ownership programs

-Understanding the popularity of casks, more and more distilleries (especially new ones) have been initiating cask ownership programmes for individual enthusiasts and cask owners.
-Buying directly from a distillery is the most reliable source, but it does come with various restrictions, depending on their policies and cask ownership programmes.
+Understanding the popularity of casks, more and more distilleries (especially new ones) have been initiating cask ownership programs for individual enthusiasts and cask owners.
+Buying directly from a distillery is the most reliable source, but it does come with various restrictions, depending on their policies and cask ownership programs.
 Top-notch distilleries know how valuable their casks can be and often ask for premium prices and impose restrictions on the usage of the cask when dealing with individuals.
 These restrictions can include limiting the years of aging, limiting the use of labels, and limiting the transfer of ownership.